Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Molecule JKO-ICNN experimental setup and results for QM9 dataset

 \section{Molecule JKO-ICNN experimental setup and results for QM9 dataset}

-In this section, we repeat the results and analysis presentation of \ref{app:moses} but for the experiments that used the QM9 dataset.
+In this section, we repeat the results and analysis presentation of Appendix \ref{app:mol-pde_moses} but for the experiments that used the QM9 dataset \citep{ramakrishnan2014quantum, ruddigkeit2012enumeration}.
 The QM9 dataset contains on average smaller molecules than MOSES.
-The MOSES dataset is larger in size than QM9 and contains about 1.6M training (compared to 121k in QM9) and 176k test molecules (compared to 13k in QM9).

-For these experiments a separate VAE model and convex surrogate classifier were trained using the QM9 dataset, which was split into about 121k training and 13k test molecules.
+The MOSES dataset is larger in size than QM9 (Training: 1.6M molecules in MOSES vs. 121k in QM9; Test: 176k in MOSES molecules vs. 13k in QM9).
+For these experiments a separate VAE model and convex surrogate classifier were trained using the QM9 dataset.